AeshEmi1/searxng-secure/docs/admin/settings/settings_server.rst

 ``default_http_headers`` :
   Set additional HTTP headers, see `#755 <https://github.com/searx/searx/issues/715>`__

-``enable_tls`` :
-  Enables TLS for the SearXNG-SE flask application.
-Used to encrypt traffic between the reverse proxy and uWSGI server that hosts the SearXNG-SE flask application.

 ``certificate_path`` :
   This is the path (relative to /etc/searxng) to the SearXNG-SE certificate.
-It is used by the SearXNG-SE flask application if enable_tls is set to true.

 ``certificate_key_path`` :
   This is the path (relative to /etc/searxng) to the key used to create the SearXNG-SE certificate.
-It is used by the SearXNG-SE flask application if enable_tls is set to true.